deve-sh/DoggoDB/README.md

 });
 ```

 The above query, unlike the other filters, checks for the rows where either of the conditions is valid.
-This can be paired with other filters and they will behave as the regular and queries.
+This can be paired with other filters and they will behave as regular queries.

 **Notes**: As of now, the advanced queries can't be nested inside each other, but they can be paired together to create a super query.